-Waste Sorting in Paris, the ultimate quick Guide to be sure to Recycle correctly
+Waste Sorting in Paris, Recycle correctly

 Waste Sorting in Paris is quite easy once you take some rules as a reference.
 The bins to throw away things are only three so they are very easy to remember.
 Plus, they are placed about every 150 meters so you don’t have to walk a lot with your garbage when you decide it is enough to get rid of it.